mendix/docs/releasenotes/platform-portal/index.md

 ## <a name='release-2015-01-22'>Release date: January 22nd, 2015</a>

-### Improvements
+### Improvement
 * Numerous small user interface improvements

 ### New feature

-#### Deployment
-* A new graph was introduced: JVM Process memory usage (read more about this here: [https://tech.mendix.com/linux/2015/01/14/whats-in-my-jvm-memory/](https://tech.mendix.com/linux/2015/01/14/whats-in-my-jvm-memory/))
+* For deployment, a new graph was introduced: JVM Process memory usage (read more about this here: [https://tech.mendix.com/linux/2015/01/14/whats-in-my-jvm-memory/](https://tech.mendix.com/linux/2015/01/14/whats-in-my-jvm-memory/))

 ## <a name='release-2014-12-30'>Release date: December 30th, 2014</a>